 - Powdered sugar

-See my recipe tips for making this for a large group before the free printable recipe card.
+See my recipe hacks for making this for a large group before the free printable recipe card below.

 What is the Puppy Chow sugar?